 How to set up a gMSA account

-- Create a new security group containing all your domain controllers with sensors (running Windows Server 2012 or above) with permissions to retrieve the gMSA account's password.
-(Recommended)
+Create a new security group containing all the domain controllers that will run the sensors (running Windows Server 2012 or above).

 Provide a username and password to connect to your Active Directory Forest

-The first time you open the Azure ATP portal, the following screen appears:
+The first time you open the Defender for Identity portal, the following screen appears:

-In the Azure ATP portal, click Download sensor setup and install the first sensor to continue.
+In the Defender for Identity portal, click Download sensor setup and install the first sensor to continue.

 Join the Community

-Have more questions, or an interest in discussing Azure ATP and related security with others?
-Join the Azure ATP Community today!
+Have more questions, or an interest in discussing Defender for Identity and related security with others?
+Join the Defender for Identity Community today!